Q: As a venture capitalist, what are some red flags that would make you reject a startup immediately?

 - In a competitive space, not being clear on why you are different and why you win.
 Super clear.
 In some spaces, there are just so, so many vendors.
 If it’s not immediately clear why you’ll win, that’s close to an immediate pass.

-- Putting too many gates in front of information.
+- Putting too many gates in front of key information.
 There is a time and a place for using Docsends, for making it harder to get to a deck, or even making it hard to schedule a meeting to meet.
 But save those until you are hot and have more investors than room on your cap table.

 - Making it too hard to meet.
 Related to the prior point, but selling stock is … selling.
 Again, if you have more demand than capacity, you can set the terms for a meeting.
 But if you are in sales mode, make it easy.
 Meet where they want, and when.

 - Making capital seem fungible — even though maybe capital is fungible.
 But an email saying “I’m meeting 20 firms when I am in town next week, here is my availability” isn’t an instant pass.
 But it’s close.
+This can create urgency, but it also can get busier folks to just pass.

 For me at least, the following are clear auto delete / archive: